FRRouting/frr/doc/user/vnc.rst

 .. clicmd:: clear vnc mac (\*|xx:xx:xx:xx:xx:xx) virtual-network-identifier (\*|(1-4294967295)) (\*|[(vn|un) (A.B.C.D|X:X::X:X|\*) [(un|vn) (A.B.C.D|X:X::X:X|\*)] [prefix (\*|A.B.C.D/M|X:X::X:X/M)])

    Delete mac forwarding information.
-Any or all of these parameters may be wilcarded to (potentially) match more than one registration.
+Any or all of these parameters may be wildcarded to (potentially) match more than one registration.
 The default value for the `prefix` parameter is the wildcard value `*`.

 .. index:: clear vnc nve (\*|((vn|un) (A.B.C.D|X:X::X:X) [(un|vn) (A.B.C.D|X:X::X:X)]))